What are sex crimes?

 These crimes range from unwanted sexual touching of an individual on the outside of one’s clothing to forced sexual penetration, and everything in between.

 Sex offenses are very serious and so are the punishments.
 It is imperative to find an attorney with experience in defending against these types of charges.
 There are many men and women across the country falsely accused of these types of crimes every year.
-If you are one of these people contact John L. Calcagni today.
+If you are one of these people contact the Law Office of John L. Calcagni, III today.
 We can help you determine the best way to move forward with your defense in sexual assault cases.

 Sex crimes may be committed by and against members of the opposite sex, such as male against female, and by and between members of the same sex, such as male against male.